oldtownmedia/otm-development-standards/CSS.md

 ```

-When possible Mixins should be declared with placeholders as an example of the Mixins functionality.
+When possible mixins should be declared with placeholders as an example of the mixins functionality.
 This improves readability.

 #### Nesting